 Maybe you’ve put in time as a nurse for years at the hospital and are just done with the 12-hour shifts (I 100% get it!) or maybe you just finished your degree as a second career and looking for a job that is professionally challenging but not physically taxing.

-Thankfully, there are some other job options out there.
+Thankfully, there are other job options out there.
 One of the amazing things about a nursing degree is its flexibility.
-You might as well leverage it as best you can for yourself and whatever season of life you’re in because you can always go back and get a new job in a hospital as there is always an opening for nurses.
+You might as well leverage it as best you can for yourself and whatever season of life you’re in!

 - Best Jobs for Older Nurses